-Nevertheless, there are cases about older brothers and sisters irresponsibly taking care of little babies that caused tragedies since they are not familiar with how to do the job.
+Nevertheless, there are cases of older brothers and sisters irresponsibly taking care of little babies that caused tragedies since they are not familiar with how to do the job.
 Some of the parents might also feel a sense of insecure because they do not trust their older kids and would prefer to do the tasks all by themselves.
-These situations could be reversed if firstly, those older kids are willing to share the burden for their parents and take the responsibility, second, the parents offer some general instructions and teach those teenagers how to take care of their siblings.
+These situations could be reversed if firstly, those older kids are willing to share the burden with their parents and take the responsibility, second, the parents offer some general instructions and teach those teenagers how to take care of their siblings.
 In that way, tragedies and conflicts could be eliminated.

 Overall, in my own view, I prefer to give the opportunities to the older children to take the responsibility of raising their siblings.